syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-callout-annotation.md

 ## Detecting the movement of free text callout annotations

-The movement made in free text callout annotations can be detected using the `SfPdfViewerControl.FreeTextCalloutAnnotationMoved` event.
-The property values before and after the change can be obtained using the `FreeTextCalloutAnnotationMovedEventArgs` parameter of the event’s handler.
+The movement made in free text callout annotations can be detected using the `FreeTextCalloutAnnotationMoved` event.
+The property values before and after the change can be obtained using the [`FreeTextCalloutAnnotationMovedEventArgs`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.FreeTextCalloutAnnotationMovedEventArgs.html) parameter of the event’s handler.

 {% highlight c# %}